MythosMachina/LoRATrainingOrchestrationSystem/README.md

 The script installs required CLI tools (Docker, kubectl, helm, kind) and the Python `kubernetes` package if they are missing, then provisions the cluster and services using Helm charts.

+## Images

+Use the helper scripts in `scripts/` to build container images:

+- `build_orchestrator_image.sh` produces the control-plane image.
+- `build_worker_image.sh` builds a GPU-enabled training image that accepts its configuration via the `JOB_CONFIG` environment variable and can train SD1.5 or SDXL models based on that configuration.